 A successful marketing campaign on Kickstarter, the crowdfunding platform, can help validate a commercial enterprise and a product.
-Cathryn Lavery, the founder of BestSelf, a producer of productive journals and tools, used Kickstarter in 2015 to launch her business enterprise.
+Cathryn Lavery, the founder of BestSelf and a producer of productive journals and tools, used Kickstarter in 2015 to launch her business enterprise.
 This is episode 14 in my collection on constructing a commercial e-commerce enterprise from the floor up.
 The previous installments are:

 “Part 1: Choosing Partners,”